-The identification mark of the manufacturer must be applied on each blade by cold-stamping near the entry into the guard, to a maximum depth of 0.5 mm.
+The identification mark of the manufacturer and the date of manufacture (year and month) must be applied on each blade by cold-stamping near the entry into the guard, to a maximum depth of 0.5 mm.

-The provisional standards are experimental and may be modified.

-As a result it is important that users of these same standards ensure they are in possession of the latest edition or of the latest update page.
+Note: All the standards may be modified.
+It is therefore important that manufacturers of blades are absolutely sure that they are in possession of the latest edition or of the latest update page.